 The first issue many come across when developing their first ROP chain is gathering the information they need to begin crafting it.
 What useful functions are present?
 What selection of gadgets are available?
 This section contains some use cases of the tools mentioned above to help you find this information quickly.
-Each challenge page gives a little more depth to what's required and in some cases more specific tool use tips as well.
+Each challenge page gives a little more depth as to what's required and in some cases more specific tool-use tips as well.

 $ rabin2 -I <binary>